RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-04-how-we-test-our-roles.markdown

     groups:
       - rhel
 ```
-Below tells Molecule to use Ansible for provisioning the instances on which your role will be tested on and it points out <c>molecule/shared/playbook.yml</c> as the converge playbook. **Note** that I do not store the converge playbook under the <c>molecule/scenatio_name/</c> directory, this cause I am using the same playbook for all scenarios and don't want to maintain several copies of it:
+Below tells Molecule to use Ansible for provisioning the instances on which your role will be tested on and it points out <c>molecule/shared/playbook.yml</c> as the converge playbook. **Note** that I do not store the converge playbook under the <c>molecule/scenatio_name/</c> directory, because I am using the same playbook for all scenarios and don't want to maintain several copies of it:
 ```yaml
 provisioner:
   name: ansible